2018 STEM Classroom and Labs Grant

 - New-in-Lieu Resolution (if applicable)

-- Certification letter that any excess costs above STEM grant award will be and can be covered with local funding
+excess costs above STEM grant award will be covered with local funding

 SBE College and Career Ready Graduation Requirement for Class of 2019 and beyond